 Use Cash as Much as Possible

-Those who have difficulty saving money can benefit greatly from using cash.
-Use your debit card, checks, or online bill pay to cover your bills and mortgage but use cash for everything else.
+Those who have difficulty saving money can benefit significantly from using cash.
+Use your debit card, checks, or online bill pay to cover your bills and mortgage, but use some money for everything else.

 Keep some money with you when you go grocery shopping, pick up lunch, or want to buy a new outfit.
-By using cash, you can see how much money you physically have available to you.
+By using cash, you can see how much money you have available.

-Swiping a credit card is the same as spending imaginary money while paying cash creates a more tangible transaction.
-Additionally, it encourages you to save for the extra things that you want to buy.
+Swiping a credit card is the same as spending imaginary money while paying cash, which creates a more tangible transaction.
+It also encourages you to save for the extra things you want to buy.

 Pay Down the Mortgage

-Give your mortgage some attention when you have extra money that you can put toward the principal.
-The more money you put toward the principal in the early years of your mortgage, the sooner you’ll have it paid off, and you can gain equity in the house.
+Give your mortgage some attention when you have extra money for the principal.
+The more money you put toward the principal in the early years of your mortgage, the sooner you’ll have it paid off, and the sooner you can gain equity in the house.
 In addition, this will make it much easier to sell if you eventually decide to downsize.

-In addition to having equity that you can cash in when you sell your home, it will also be available if you decide to get a reverse mortgage.
-If you’re not familiar with reverse mortgages, it’s when you take out a loan against the equity of your home as you approach retirement age.
+In addition to having equity, you can cash in when you sell your home; it will also be available if you decide to get a reverse mortgage.
+If you’re unfamiliar with reverse mortgages, it’s when you take out a loan against your home’s equity as you approach retirement age.
 In contrast to paying it off like a traditional mortgage, repayment isn’t due until you or your heirs have sold the house.
 This can come after you pass away or move to a retirement home.